 There is an avalanche of research on the benefits of exercising for the body and the mind.
 The latest research tells us that if you want to put your mind in the best possible focus shape, a 15-minute jog will do the job better than 15 minutes of relaxation and meditation.
-It also clears your thinking, improves your attention spans, and can generally make you feel like a “brand new person.”
+It also clears your thinking, improves your attention span, and can generally make you feel better.

 4. Find a Purpose

-As I already touched-upon, the “Why” behind your actions is a prime driver of self-progress.
-If you link your goals—be them personal or professionals—to a “bigger-than-me” aspiration, then it will be so much easier to convince yourself to keep moving.
+As I already touched-upon, the “why” behind your actions is a prime driver of self-progress.
+If you link your goals to a “bigger-than-me” aspiration, then it will be so much easier to convince yourself to keep moving.

-There are four types or “Whys”—creative, prosocial, financial and personal recognition.
-The prosocial approach to finding meaning, though, which is based on kindness and compassion towards ourselves and others, is the best one in the long-run—it was shown to lead to greater caring, integrity and personal growth.
+There are four types of “whys”—creative, prosocial, financial, and personal recognition.
+The prosocial approach to finding meaning, though, which is based on kindness and compassion towards ourselves and others, is the best one in the long-run—it was shown to lead to greater caring, integrity, and personal growth.

 5. Find a Passion

-It’s barely a secret that if you enjoy something, you will want to do more of it and it won’t feel like an obligation.
-You will have an internal motivation to keep going despite setbacks, despite the stress or the tiredness you may experience at times.
+It’s barely a secret that if you enjoy something, you will want to do more of it, and it won’t feel like an obligation.
+You will have more internal motivation to keep going despite setbacks, despite the stress or the tiredness you may experience.

-So, find what thrills you and makes you come alive and strive to become better, the best even, at it.
-The more progress you make, the more confidence you will have that you can apply the same passion and dedication to all other parts of your life that feel stagnant.
+Find what thrills you and makes you come alive and strive to become better at it.
+The more progress you make, the more confidence you will have to apply to all other parts of your life that feel stagnant.

 6. Nudge Yourself